Student Creative Activity and Research Grants

 Research and creative activity grants are intended to further the aims and objectives of undergraduate research at UNC Asheville; to increase the research and creative activity skills of our students; to provide increased opportunities for learning; to encourage professional relationships between faculty and students; and, to advance the body of knowledge in the student’s chosen field.

-Students will apply for project funding with a faculty mentor that includes a stipend for the student(s) and faculty as well as supply costs.
+Students will apply for project funding with a faculty mentor that includes a stipend for the student(s) and faculty, as well as supply costs.
 Proposals may include more than one student.
 If multiple students are on a project, faculty mentors will determine how much each student will receive commensurate with their time spent on the project.
 Student and faculty stipends must be requested, they will not be awarded automatically.
+Please use the Student Proposal Template.
+Applications open 2/10/24 to 3/21/24.

 Student Stipend(s): $3000 per student with a maximum of $6000 per project.